Revolutionary Empowering Technology

 Our approach is entertaining, approachable and rewarding.
 We want to demystify what it means to find one’s purpose by providing our target demographic with interactive and multimedia experiences.

-Through feedback loops based on decisions within our interactive experiences, resources and ‘coaching’ are provided to help children and youth develop foundational socio-emotional and pre-employability skills as well as set realistic and achievable goals for their future.
+Through feedback loops based on decisions within our interactive experiences, resources and opportunities for self reflection and growth are provided to help children and youth develop foundational socio-emotional and pre-employability skills as well as set realistic and achievable goals for their future.

 Our GameThe Layers